Our People

 Father Joe’s original vision is still very much at the core of the Doxa Youth Foundation.
 Since its inception over 50 years ago, the Victorian not-for-profit has grown from humble beginnings to an established and well-respected charity which operates across multiple sites and supports over 6,000 young people each year.

-Our CEO & Chair
+Our Chair & CEO

 Susan Barbour